Prodigy (online service): Prodigy in Mexico

 In Mexico, Prodigy Internet is the main ISP with an estimated 92% of market share.
 It is also the leader in WiFi (hotspots) and broadband (DSL) access.
 The broadband service is called Prodigy Infinitum and is available in speeds of 512 kbit/s, 1024 kbit/s, 2048 kbit/s, 4096 kbit/s and 20480 kbit/s.
 The installation and DSL or fiber optic modem are free and it is no longer necessary to sign a two-year service contract.
 Prodigy Internet in Mexico is part of Telmex (Teléfonos de México) and its sister company Telnor (Teléfonos del Noroeste).

+Reception

+Jerry Pournelle saw Prodigy demonstrated at the 1988 West Coast Computer Faire.
+He described the user interface as "pretty grim, simplified to the point of near imbecility ...
+No mouse support.
+It was all very slow".
+While acknowledging the potential for improvement, Pournelle said that "for $119.40 a year I'd rather have my local newspaper and the Wall Street Journal".